Video: Work Out Your Top 3 Values

 How much training have you had, specifically on decision-making?

-Despite the importance of decision making and the general awareness of decision-making processes, very few organisations put much time and training into teaching people how to make better decisions.
+Despite the importance of decision-making and the general awareness of decision-making processes, very few organisations put much time and training into teaching people how to make better decisions.
 We gain a certain amount of critical thinking and problem analysis through our formal education but few people feel properly prepared to make important decisions in their work, especially when they may need to defend their position, demonstrate their rationale and persuade others to follow a decision.

-Many existing processes within organisations support decision making.
+Many existing processes within organisations support decision-making.
 For example, a tender process, where bids from vendors are received and reviewed, is a decision-making process.
 This sort of selection process takes into account factors important to a contract, such as cost, quality and the track record of a company.
 Voting in a meeting is another simple process.
 It is a democratic heuristic, testing not only how people think or feel about an idea but also then putting pressure on others to support a decision once votes are cast.

 Teaching decision making

 But few people – including leaders – are taught decision-making skills that can be used more generally.
-There are a few institutions that have recognised the importance of teaching tools and processes to their decision-makers, in order to equip them to make informed choices.
+There are a few institutions that have recognised the importance of teaching tools and processes to their decision-makers, to equip them to make informed choices.
 The military and the medical profession are key examples of this.
-This is because those with responsibility in these professions are dealing with life and death decisions, often made under highly stressful and emotionally charged situations.
+This is because those with responsibility in these professions are dealing with life-and-death decisions, often made under highly stressful and emotionally charged situations.
 In these careers, where people are held accountable for such weighty choices it is no surprise that a lot of thinking has gone into good decision making.

-The Military Decision Making Process of the United States Army) and the UK Military Combat Estimate Process (known as the Seven Questions are examples of these sorts of tools that share much in common and reflect the seven steps outlined above.
+The Military Decision-Making Process of the United States Army) and the UK Military Combat Estimate Process (known as the Seven Questions are examples of these sorts of tools that share much in common and reflect the seven steps outlined above.

 But the challenge I bring to leaders in all walks of life is this: even if a decision you make is not likely to be life or death, it can still radically affect the quality of people’s lives, as well as the success and profitability of an organisation.
 So is it any less important to make good decisions in other spheres of work?